OneHitKO/MSC_ChIPseq/README.md

 # Epigenetic profiling of different MSC cells
-How does chromatin remodeling explain disaparities in chondro/osteogenic potential among different mesenchymal stromal cells?
+Can chromatin remodeling explain disaparities in chondro/osteogenic potential among different tissue-derived mesenchymal stromal cells?

 Epigenetic profiles of undifferentiated  MSCs isolated from bone marrow, adipose, and umbilical cord were compared with chondrocytes and fibroblasts.